 What happens if you need the cash?

-But if you’re planning a major purchase or even if you’ve been out of work for a few months, you know that you have guaranteed money becoming available on a predetermined date.
+But if you’re planning a major purchase or even out of work for a while, you know that you have guaranteed money becoming available on a predetermined date.
 It can be an ideal way to maximize interest earnings while not tying up your money for too long.

 Rather than purchasing all of your CDs at once, you can also buy the same term CD at certain intervals.
 For example, you could buy one two-year CD every six months.

 In this scenario, you increase the frequency of your maturing CDs to twice a year.
 This keeps your money more liquid (once that first CD matures), and you also don’t have to worry about having all that cash up front.
 Instead, you can pick an amount that feels doable every six months and invest as you save.